Helen Carter: Solo career

-More about Helen's career with the Carter Family
+Career with the Carter Family

 With the Carter Sisters and Maybelle, Helen did experience chart success.
 During the 1960s and 1970s, the group charted a few albums (such as Country's First Family, 1976) and singles including "Traveling Minstrel Band", "The World Needs a Melody", and "A Song for Mama".
 Many were duet recordings with Helen Carter's brother-in-law Johnny Cash.
 It is also of note that the group was prominently featured on numerous Cash recordings but often went uncredited.
 Throughout their careers, in fact, all four group members recorded (as soloists and in various combinations) with such acts as Johnny Horton, Dolly Parton, the Wilburn Brothers, Boots Randolph, Grandpa Jones, Flatt & Scruggs, Carl Smith, Porter Wagoner, Merle Haggard, Darrell Glenn, Lefty Frizzell and many others.
 They were sought after for both their vocal and instrumental contributions in the studio.
 These collaborations produced a number of charting hits (and in at least one case a multi-million seller) along with various obscure B-sides and album cuts.